Perspectives from Some Modern Muslim Intellectuals

 Fazlur Rahman: a framework for interpreting the ethico-legal content of the Qur’an

-Fazlur Rahman (1919-1988) was a Pakistani-American scholar and one of the most prolific Muslim thinkers of the 20th century.
+Fazlur Rahman (1919-1988) was a Pakistani-American scholar and one of the most prolific Muslim thinkers of the twentieth century.
 He was born in the Hazara district in what is now Pakistan.
 His father, Mawlana Shihab al-Din, was an alim (scholar, plural: ulama) and graduate of the Deoband Seminary in India.
 Under his father’s tutorship, Rahman received his religious education in tafsir (Qur’anic exegesis), hadith (reported Prophetic sayings and actions) and law, and theology and philosophy.
 He obtained Bachelor’s and Master’s degrees in Arabic from Punjab University in Lahore, and went on to write his dissertation on Ibn Sina’s philosophy at Oxford University.
 Rahman was widely read in Islamic law and history, ethics, tafsir, and hadith.
 After finishing his studies at Oxford, he went on to teach Islamic philosophy at Durham University in the UK from 1950 to 1958.
 From there he taught Islamic Studies at McGill University in Canada for three years.
 Rahman returned to Pakistan to lead their reformation program as Director of the Central Institute of Islamic Research under then President Ayyub Khan, however, he faced stiff opposition from religious conservatives mainly in the areas of women’s rights and family law.
 The country’s embedded traditionalism and mass illiteracy did not help, and threats were made against Rahman’s life.
 He returned to academic life in the United States and was Professor of Islamic Thought at the University of Chicago from 1968 until his death in 1988.
 In 1983, he was the ninth recipient of the Levi Della Vida award for Islamic scholarship presented by UCLA.
 In 1987, the University of Chicago made him the Harold H. Swift Distinguished Service Professor in recognition of his contributions to scholarship.

 While Rahman is not generally known in the Arab world or traditionist religious circles, his sphere of influence was still extensive especially for a number of postgraduate students from countries like Indonesia and Turkey.
 He taught one of the other scholars profiled in Suha’s book, Nurcholish Madjid (Indonesia), and profoundly influenced another one, Amina Wadud (United States).
 Rahman’s writings go well beyond his primary field of Islamic philosophy.
 He delved into the reform of Islamic education, Qur’anic hermeneutics, hadith criticism, early development of Islamic intellectual traditions, and reform of Islamic law and ethics.
 Rahman believed that the primary decline of Muslim societies was rooted in intellectual ossification, closing the gate of ijtihad (independent reasoning), and relying solely on taqlid (blind imitation).
 He argued relentlessly that pristine Islam as reflected in the Qur’anic message was lost with the formation of the orthodoxy, i.e., what later became known as Sunnism.
 Rahman believed that the Sunni Orthodoxy, which was established during the Umayyad dynasty, departed from Qur’anic teachings and developed as a result of sectarianism.
 He felt that this event had the most negative impact on the development of Islamic thought, and Sunnism coincided with the break between politics and law / Qur’anic ethics.